Perhaps you don't give computer eye strain much thought, but once it starts to bother you, it's difficult to ignore.

 So, do screens impair your vision?
 The good news is that eye strain does not persist over time.

-Although there is no proof that strain worsens your eyesight over time, it does create excruciating agony and make getting through a workday challenges.
+Although there is no proof that strain worsens your eyesight over time, it creates excruciating agony and makes getting through a workday challenging.

-There are various warning signs, and depending on whether you use a computer or a smartphone, they change slightly.
-Let's examine some of these symptoms and discuss how to prevent them
+Various warning signs change slightly depending on whether you use a computer or a smartphone.
+Let's examine some of these symptoms and discuss how to prevent them.

-According to the American Optometric Association, headaches, impaired vision, dry eyes, and in severe cases, neck and shoulder pain are the most typical signs of eye strain.
+According to the American Optometric Association, headaches, impaired vision, dry eyes, and neck and shoulder pain are the most typical signs of eye strain in severe cases.

 Your eyes communicate a problem to the rest of your body when they become tired.